Supply Chain

 • We will appropriately manage employees’ working hours (including overtime), holidays and leave, and strive to reduce excessively long working hours.
 In addition, we will pay wages that exceed the living wage in compliance with the labor laws of each country and will not reduce wages unreasonably.

-• We do not discriminate on the grounds of gender, age, nationality, race, skin color, ethnicity, religion, sexual orientation, disability, political views, etc. in any employment situation.
+• We will not engage in any form of discrimination or harassment based on gender, age, place of origin, nationality, race, color, ethnicity, religion, gender identity, sexual orientation, pregnancy, disability, political opinion, or any other status.

-• We recognize the right of employees to freely associate or not to associate based on applicable laws and regulations of the countries in which we are engaged in business activities.
+• We recognize, support and respect the right of employees to freely associate or not to associate based on applicable laws and regulations of the countries in which we are engaged in business activities.

 • We guarantee the right of employees to communicate openly and directly with management without fear of retaliation, intimidation, or harassment.